 1. Ammucare Charitable Trust

-The Ammu story – What looked like an end was a brand new beginning after all.
+The Ammu story – What looked like an end was a brand new beginning, after all.
 Ammucare could be a registered nonprofit organization established in India in 2003 by Mohanji.
 The Trust began honouring the spirit of his daughter Ammu, who passed on to the great beyond at the tender age of 4 in a tragic road accident on 23rd August 2000.
-During her brief sojourn on this planet, she touched the hearts of the many through her radiance, purest love, and maturity beyond her years.
+During her brief sojourn on this planet, she touched the hearts of many through her radiance, purest love, and maturity beyond her years.
 Ammu lives on through the grins of the many who are benefited through various selfless initiatives and acts of kindness.
-Ammucare resonates with Unconditional Love and Care beyond barriers.
+Ammucare resonates with Unconditional Love and Care beyond barriers, and it is one of the Top NGO in Kerala.

 Name | Ammucare Charitable Trust |